1ndahous3/BreakingBat/README.md

 # BreakingBat 🦇

-## _Another tool for pentesting Windows products and the OS itself_
+Another tool for pentesting Windows products and the OS itself.

 ### Features
 - [TODO] The main binary is just an interpreter with special API, the scripts contain the pentest logic